GYG-be/gyg-be.github.io/_posts/2024-01-01-EARLY-Inner-Circle.md

 I spend $5000/year on fitness/health CONTENT.
 I used to spend it on physical seminars, martial arts trainers ... sometimes a little bit on gym memberships ... but, NOW, I spend it on content.

-In order to be more efficient with my time, I have to sharpen the axe before I wonder off into the forest of content ... so THIS YEAR, I spent $2500/year on [Peter Attia's EarlyMedical program] which entail three major areas: (1) RE-identifying my goals, (2) better understanding your risks, and (3) using PA's strategic framework to better formulate my tactics to get healthier.
+In order to be more efficient with my time, I have to sharpen the axe before I wonder off into the forest of content ... so THIS YEAR, I spent $2500/year on [Peter Attia's EarlyMedical program](https://earlymedical.com/lessons/welcome-to-early/#1-5-our-core-frameworks) which entail three major areas: (1) RE-identifying my WHY; realigning my goals with that WHY, (2) more precisely and accurately understanding my health risks, and (3) using PA's strategic framework to better re-formulate my lifestyle tactics to get stronger.

 I am not now sick ...
 I am significantly healthier than I was five years ago in 2019 ... and I was SIGNIFICANTLY more healthy in 2019 than I was 2014 ... and even that low level was SIGNIFICANTLY better than in 2009 when I retired to focus on my health, since I knew then that I was very likely to relapse into early 2007 when I was given hours or days, but not weeks to live.